lupyuen/lupyuen.github.io/src/quickjs2.md

 Thanks to [__TinyEMU__](TODO) and [__Term.js__](TODO), everything works hunky dory!

+_Hmmm it's so laggy?
+A bit like ChatGPT has possessed our Ox64 Emulator and typing out our commands in super slo-mo..._

+TODO: Inject JavaScript into ROM FS

 ![Running our Drag-n-Drop App on Ox64 BL808 SBC](https://lupyuen.github.io/images/quickjs2-device.png)

 # Blinky on a Real Ox64 SBC